ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 ### RestTemplate

 RestTemplate provides a synchronous way of consuming Rest services, which means it will block the thread until it receives a response.
-RestTemplate is deprecated since Spring 5 and so it is not really that future proof.
+RestTemplate is deprecated since Spring 5 which means it's not really that future proof.

 First, we create a Spring Boot project with the `spring-boot-starter-web` dependency.